Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

-\item[\textbf{A.1}] An example of trajectory tracking results obtained through an offline evaluation of the proposed framework (M) and a state-of-the-art data-driven baseline (B);
+\item[\textbf{1}] An example of trajectory tracking results obtained through offline evaluation of the proposed framework (M) and a state-of-the-art data-driven baseline (B) for an able-bodied subject;

-\item[\textbf{A.2}] The list of the muscle-tendon model parameters to be optimized and the constraints added to the optimization problem based on prior knowledge of the problem;
+\item[\textbf{2}] An example of offline training of muscle-tendon model parameters without including the impedance controller in the framework M. We also show an offline evaluation of M on the same data when the impedance controller is included in the framework;

-\item[\textbf{A.3}] The time evolution of the values of muscle-tendon space variables and joint space variables during a successful trial and during a failed trial for the reaching task with perturbation;
+\item[\textbf{3}] The time evolution of the values of variables in muscle-tendon space and joint space during a successful trial and during a failed trial for the reaching task with perturbation (with an able-bodied subject).
+We also show an example of a successful trial for the amputee in the presence of perturbations;

-\item[\textbf{A.4}] The time evolution of joint space variables for the baseline during a failed trial (with perturbation), and two successful trials (one each with and without perturbation); and
+\item[\textbf{4}] The time evolution of joint space variables for the baseline during a failed trial (with perturbation), and two successful trials (one each with and without perturbation) for an able-bodied subject.
+We show an example of a successful trial for the amputee in the presence of perturbations;

-\item[\textbf{A.5}] Additional results supporting the claims made in the main paper. \end{enumerate} Recall that the proposed framework includes muscle-tendon models for each degree of freedom and a variable impedance controller for estimating human action intent from EMG signals and for adaptive, online execution of the intent in the presence of perturbations.
-The baseline, on the other hand, uses a neural network to directly map EMG signals to a trajectory that is passed through a fixed (high stiffness) PD controller for execution.